-International protection includes Appendix II of CMS Agreement on the Conservation of Migratory Species of Wild Animals (BONN Convention, 1983); Appendix III (can be exploited so long as regulation keeps populations out of danger) of BERN Convention on the Conservation of European Wildlife and Natural Habitats (1982); and Annex IV Animal and Plant Species of Community Interest in Need of Strict Protection of the EU Habitats Directive (1992).
-It is listed on List C1 of Council Regulation and is treated by the European Community as if it is on CITES (in full initially) Appendix I (trade strictly controlled, and not for primarily commercial purposes, with exception of West Greenland); one of the species managed by the International Whaling Commission.
-Status listed by IUCN (in full initially) (1991) as vulnerable.
+International protection includes Appendix II of CMS Agreement on the Conservation of Migratory Species of Wild Animals (BONN Convention, 1983); Appendix III (can be exploited so long as regulation keeps populations out of danger) of BERN Convention on the Conservation of European Wildlife and Natural Habitats (1982); and Annex IV Animal and Plant Species of Community Interest in Need of Strict Protection of the EC Habitats Directive (1992).
+It is listed on List C1 of Council Regulation and is treated by the European Community as if it is on CITES Appendix I (trade strictly controlled, and not for primarily commercial purposes, with exception of West Greenland); one of the species managed by the International Whaling Commission.
+Status listed by IUCN (1991) as vulnerable.
 In UK, it receives protection under The Wildlife & Countryside Act (1981) and the Wildlife (Northern Ireland) Order (1985).

-The minke whale is widely distributed along the Atlantic seaboard of Britain and Ireland although it also occurs regularly in the northern and central North Sea as far south as the Yorkshire coast.
+The minke whale is widely distributed along the Atlantic seaboard of Britain and Ireland but also occurs regularly in the northern and central North Sea as far south as the Yorkshire coast.
 It is seen in small numbers in the Irish Sea but is rare in the Channel and southernmost North Sea, as well as south of here in the Bay of Biscay.

 There is some indication of an increase since the 1980's, with populations concentrated in the northern North Sea, and around North and West Scotland.
-Indeed, in the Minches and Sea of Hebrides, it has become the second most frequently observed species in summer months (Boran et al., 1999).
+Indeed, in the Minches and Sea of Hebrides, it has become the second most frequently observed species in summer months.

 Most sightings occur in July-August although the species can be seen anytime between May and October, and at least small numbers remain in coastal waters year-round (Evans, 1980, 1992; Evans et al., 1986; Northridge et al., 1995).
-In the autumn there appears to be a general offshore movement, possibly associated with breeding which occurs sometime between autumn and spring; however, breeding locations are unknown.
-There is no information on whether any more extensive migration takes place.
+In the autumn there appears to be a general offshore movement, possibly associated with breeding which occurs sometime between autumn and spring, although breeding locations are unknown.
+There is no information on whether any extensive migration takes place.

-It occurs regularly in coastal waters of South Uist, Eriskay, Barra (including the Sound of Barra), Mingulay and Berneray.
-We do not have any records of the species adjacent to either of the proposed ferry terminal port sites at Aird Mhor, but it is likely that the species sometimes occurs in the immediate vicinity, and it has been seen within 4 km of here.
-On the other hand, the species rarely inhabits waters less than ten metres depth.

-Although most commonly seen singly or in loose groups of up to three, in late summer feeding aggregations numbering between 5 and 15 individuals may form.
+It occurs regularly in coastal waters of South Uist, Eriskay, and Barra, and in the Sound of Barra, but we have no records of it from within the Sound of Eriskay where the waters are probably too shallow for the species to favour this area although it probably does enter here on occasions.
+Although most commonly seen singly or in loose groups of up to three, in late summer the species may form feeding aggregations numbering between 5 and 15 individuals.

-The Sea of Hebrides provides a rich feeding ground for minke whales, which prey upon a variety of fish species, notably herring, sandeel, cod, haddock, saithe, as well as euphausiids and pteropods (are these last 3 species of fish?).
+The Sea of Hebrides provides a rich feeding ground for minke whales, which prey upon a variety of fish species, notably herring, sandeel, cod, haddock, saithe, as well as euphausiids and pteropods.
 Feeding occurs often in areas of upwelling or strong currents around headlands and small islands, primarily during the summer.
 Feeding minke whales in late summer are commonly associated with flocks of manx shearwater, northern gannet, kittiwake and various Larus gulls.

-Vocalisations involve intense, low frequency, broadband (0.5-1 kHz bandwidth) and harmonic downsweeps with maximum source level of 165 dB re 1 μ Pa.
+Vocalisations involve intense, low frequency, broadband (0.5-1 kHz bandwidth) and harmonic down-sweeps with maximum source level of 165 dB re 1 μPa.
 These include short broadband downsweeps (mainly 0.13-0.06 kHz lasting 200-300 msecs); 'grunts' (mainly between 0.08-0.14 kHz, but up to 2 kHz, lasting 165-320 msecs); and thumps (often downsweeps; mainly 0.1-0.2 kHz, lasting 50-70 msecs) (Schevill & Watkins, 1972; Winn & Perkins, 1976; Thompson et al., 1979; Edds, 1988).